zmois/aqi-python/README.md

 - Read data from an external file, such as text, JSON, CSV, etc and use that data in your application,
 - Create and call at least 3 functions, at least one of which must return a value that is used,
 - Connect to an external/3rd party API and read data into your app,
-- Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event),
+- Calculate and display data based on an external factor,
 - Visualize data in a graph, chart, or other visual representation of data.